Ekkehard-Schulze/indoor-climate-logger/README.md

 10. The module schulze_one_wire_temperature.py in /lib is a forked adafruit_ds18x20 source code from CircuitPython version 8.2.6.
-The fork was done to improve usage with 'parasite power' and to allow usage of additional sensor types.
+The fork was done to improve performance with 'parasite power' and to allow usage of additional sensor types.
 Attention:  in addition to the code modification I needed a 820 Ohm pullup resistor if I used more than one DS18X20 Sensor and 450 Ohm für MAX31850, instead of the usual 4k7 used in sensor data sheets.
 This is an indication that the basic implementation